dimembermatt/C_programs/README.md

 # C_programs
 A repository for various C programs.

+Degree_Planner_and_Audit_Program_1 - allows the user to read and populate text files with official coursework and planned coursework as well as check the GPA and rate of progress to diploma (EE degree only).
+Users can add courses, remove courses, and edit courses.

+Text_RPG_1 - a simple text rpg program that takes user input to make decisions about the story's progression.

 Cipher_program_1 - shifts the chars in a given message using a primitive Caesar cipher.
 Encrypts and decrypts.

 IO_program_1 - simple IO program that asks for name, age, and username and echoes it back.